Panch2/Coffee-Sales-Project-/README.md

 Use the slicer to filter data by store location.
 Review the charts for insights on sales trends.

-Explore PivotTables:

-PivotTables are hidden for a cleaner look but can be unhidden if needed for deeper analysis.
+Explore PivotTables:PivotTables are hidden for a cleaner look but can be unhidden if needed for deeper analysis.

 Conclusion

 This project provides a comprehensive analysis of coffee shop sales data, offering valuable insights and recommendations for optimizing operations and marketing strategies.
 The dynamic dashboard facilitates easy interaction with the data, allowing for real-time exploration and decision-making.